Endorsement Policies, Procedures, and Expected Coursework

 Endorsement content coursework should be done as much as possible by the time of application to the MiT program, although work in progress or planned can be indicated on the endorsement worksheet .
 Having completed all or most endorsement courses will assist one with the knowledge to pass the WEST-E. Assessment and teaching methods for the endorsement will be taught within the MiT program.
 Here are two sample endorsement worksheets.

 No more than eight credits may be left to complete when the MiT program begins, and must be finished in the summer between year one and two of the program.
 Failure to complete content preparation requirements within this timeframe will result in discontinuation in the program.

-A second endorsement is required with bilingual education, English Language Learners, or Special Education, preferably in a core content area such as elementary education, humanities, English, math, one of the sciences or social studies.
+A second endorsement is required with Reading or English Language Learners, preferably in a core content area such as elementary education or English language arts.

 Elementary Education candidates may want to prepare in a middle level endorsement to be highly qualified in math, science, English or social studies above grade 5.

 Prior experience: If elements of content knowledge in an endorsement area have been acquired through life experience or independent study, and you passed the associated WEST-E, you may request that one or more of the endorsement coursework expectations be waived.
 To request such a waiver, indicate “experience/ independent study” on the endorsement worksheet.
 Attach a letter explaining specifically what was done and why the experience and/or study can reasonably substitute for the expected coursework and linking the experience to the endorsement competencies found here on PESB's website.
 It is strongly recommended that you submit additional documentation of the experience and learning (such as letters of recommendation).

 AP credits are acceptable if posted on an official transcript.
 CLEP exams meeting minimum scores are accepted.